MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/inline-actions.md

 Comments allow you to tag peers in your app to ask questions, leave instructions, and propose next steps.
 You can add and read comments on a screen and any control from inline actions.

-The following images shows how the comment button looks when there's no comment and when a comment is added.
+The following images show how the comment button looks when there's no comment and when a comment is added.

 - Comment button when there's no comment: :::image type="content" source="media/inline-actions/no-comment.png" alt-text="No comment has been added":::
 - Comment button when a comment is added: :::image type="content" source="media/inline-actions/comment-added.png" alt-text="Comment button when there's a comment":::